grafana/x-ray-datasource/README.md

 ### Insights

 In Insights you can see the summary table for Insights.
 Clicking the InsightId will take you to AWS console.

+### Service map

+[TODO: image of the map in grafana]

+Service map shows the same data as a service map inside X-ray console.
+It needs Grafana v7.4+ to use it's Node graph visualization otherwise it will show the data in a simple table.

+You can pan and zoom the view with buttons or you mouse.
+For details about the visualization see the Grafana docs [TODO: link].

+[TODO: image of a service with open context menu]

+Similar to X-ray root nodes, usually representing the client application are on the left.
+Each service in the map is represented as a circle and inside shows average time per transaction and transactions per minute.
+Color circle around the service also match colors and meaning from X-ray console representing percentage of requests, green being success, red for faults, yellow for errors and purple for throttled responses.

+Clicking on the service or the edge will show a context menu with links additional links for quick navigation to other relevant information from X-ray.
+You can for example quickly navigate to list of all error traces for a particular service and then continue to specific trace.

+For more details about the Service map see the X-ray documentation [TODO: link].

 ### Alerting